- Collaborative & multi-cultural

 - Roberto Campos

-Bruno Morin (MOAQ) has been an architect for 20 years, including 16 with Rubin & Rotman Architects.
+Bruno Morin (MOAQ) has been an architect for 20 years, including 16 with Figurr.
 He has worked on a wide variety of residential, institutional and commercial projects, as well as numerous projects for First Nations communities.
 The awards he has won for projects carried out in France and Canada and the success of the many corporate buildings he has designed in Montreal testify to his talent.
 The interior design of the Broccolini head office, which he oversaw, won the Best Office award in Canadian Interiors’ 18th Annual Best of Canada Design Competition.
 He recently designed the Maison des Régions project for the City of Montréal.